-KEY RESULTS: In CCI model, selective reuptake inhibitors of serotonin (fluoxetine) and norepinephrine (desipramine) but not dopamine (GBR12909) enhanced 2-BFI-induced antinociception.
-Selective depletion of serotonin or norephinephrine nearly abolished 2-BFI-induced antinociception.
-5-HT1A, 5-HT2A, and α1-adrenergic receptor antagonists but not other monoaminergic antagonists attenuated 2-BFI and CR4056-induced antinociception in CCI and/or CFA models.
-In contrast, none of these monoamine receptor antagonists significantly altered 2-BFI-induced hypothermia or discriminative stimulus effects.
+KEY RESULTS: In the CCI model, selective reuptake inhibitors of 5-HT (fluoxetine) or noradrenaline (desipramine), but not dopamine (GBR12909), enhanced 2-BFI-induced antinociception.
+Selective depletion of 5-HT or noradrenaline almost abolished 2-BFI-induced antinociception.
+5-HT 1A , 5-HT 2A and α 1 -adrenoceptor antagonists, but not other monoaminergic antagonists, attenuated 2-BFI and CR4056-induced antinociception in CCI and/or CFA models.
+However, none of these monoamine receptor antagonists significantly altered 2-BFI-induced hypothermia or discriminative stimulus effects.

 CONCLUSIONS AND IMPLICATIONS: Antinociception induced by I 2 receptor agonists was mediated by serotonergic and noradrenergic mechanisms with 5-HT 1A , 5-HT 2A and α 1 -adrenoceptor being particularly important.
 In contrast, the hypothermic and discriminative stimulus effects of I 2 receptor agonists were mediated by distinct, independent mechanisms.